YodaDoge/ACSMods/README.md

 ﻿# Yoda's Tweaks and Fixes

-Game restart required after enabling this mod!
+Application restart required after enabling this mod! <br/>
-Save to add/remove from a save at any time.
+Can be added/removed from ongoing saves.

 ## Fixes
 * Spirit Animal now generates Leisure when performing any Playing actions or interactions with Disciples.